hephy-dd/comet-pqc/docs/measurements.md

 ## IV Ramp

-IV ramp using SMU1 (Keithley 2410) as source and for taking current measurements.
+IV ramp using VSource as source and for taking current measurements.

 ### Parameters